Can my SIG host an SRC at our conference?

 How will I know if I have been entered into the Grand Finals?

 First place undergraduate and graduate student winners from the SRCs held during the year advance to the SRC Grand Finals.
 Notification of submission format and deadlines will be sent to the individual students in March of the program year.
 After a period of judging, the top entries will be notified via email that they have won.
-Instructions for participation at the ACM Awards Banquet will also be sent.

 Should I participate in the undergraduate or graduate competition?